Home ยป Recipe Index ยป Appetizers ยป Caramelized Onion Dip

 Bowl of French onion dip with chips

-Store-bought French onion dip is bland compared to this flavor-packed dip.
-Sure, it’s convenient, but you’re missing out on so much flavor.
-Homemade French Onion Dip, however, packs a ton of flavor that makes the extra work completely worth it.
+Sure, store-bought onion dip is convenient, but you’re missing out on so much flavor.
+Homemade Onion Dip packs a ton of flavor that makes the extra work completely worth it.
 Trust me, once you’ve had this dip, you’ll never want to go back to the store-bought stuff.

 Caramelizing the Onions